-The Python agent includes a built-in test app that can verify your connection to the New Relic collector.
+The Python agent includes a built-in test app that can verify your connection to our collector.
 To verify with the test app, run this command with the path to your New Relic config file:

 newrelic-admin validate-config LOCATION_OF_NEWRELIC.INI